LukaszMrugala/zephyr/src/hwtest/usbgpio_ftdi/README.md

 from the command-line.

 ## Supported Cables
-Developed & tested soley with FTDI part-number: TTL-232R-RPi.
+Developed & tested soley with FTDI part-number TTL-232R-RPi.
 Any FTDI cable based on the FT232R ASIC should function though.

 ## Prerequisites
-libftdi developent libraries on the are required to build/run.
+libftdi development libraries are required to build/run.
 Naming for this component varies across distros:

 **Fedora:** sudo dnf install libftdi-devel

 **Ubuntu:** sudo apt-get install libftdi1 libftdi1-dev libftdi-dev